Chris2301/Kotlin/quickstart-koltin-rest/how-to-quickstart.md

-# How to build a simpple Kotlin rest api as quickly as possible
+# How to quickly build a simple Kotlin rest api

 1. Start in Intellij by creating a Spring boot - Maven - Kotlin project and a Spring Web dependency
 2. Create a package named `controller` or `resource` and add a kotlin class file named `<name>Controller`